MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/oauth-implicit-grant-flow.md

 ## Authorize endpoint details

-When your portal needs to authenticate the user and execute a user flow, it directs the user to the `/authorize` endpoint.
-In this flow, the user gets an ID token from the endpoint.
 The URL for authorize endpoint is: `<portal_url>/_services/auth/authorize`.
 The authorize endpoint supports the following parameters:

 | Parameter   | Required? | Description                             |
 |---------------|-----------|---------------------------------------|